SUPERSTAR, COMMUNITY LEADER, AND EMERGING ICON, Steven Jackson is redefining the modern day running back, one punishing carry at a time.

 The dreadlocked superstar is shattering the stereotypes that come along with being a power back, providing a glimpse of what is possible from today's most captivating NFL ball carrier.

-Imagine the blinding speed of Tony Dorsett, the bone-crushing power of Earl Campbell, the ankle-breaking vision and jukes of Barry Sanders, and the backfield pass-catching of Marshall Faulk -- all in one muscle-packed 6'2", 235-pound frame -- and you begin to get a picture of the St. Louis Rams' No. 39.
+Imagine the blinding speed of Tony Dorsett, the bone-crushing power of Earl Campbell, the ankle-breaking vision and jukes of Barry Sanders, and the backfield pass-catching of Marshall Faulk -- all in one muscle-packed 6'2", 235-pound frame -- and you begin to get a picture of the Atlanta Falcons' No. 39.

-Despite such transcendent talent, fame and success, the face of the St. Louis Rams remains the same grounded, outspoken young man his parents raised near the bright lights of Las Vegas, not only achieving his own dreams, but helping others reach theirs.
+Despite such transcendent talent, fame and success, the running back remains the same grounded, outspoken young man his parents raised near the bright lights of Las Vegas, not only achieving his own dreams, but helping others reach theirs.

 Born July 22, 1983, Steven spent his childhood in Las Vegas, Nevada.